About My Art

 Next came a period as a duo without percussion, which allowed for more intricacy.

 But then Erich Schwyter on drums was welcomed on board, and when Katrin Doppler joined us on vocals we were a full size band and really thriving for the next two years.
 In 1998 David dropped out and a little later Erich left as well, so Katrin and I continued as a duo for a while.
-There are two examples of this on youtube:
+There are some examples of this on youtube:

 Sister Rag